-Leona Lucas, Vice Chair – Leona Lucas is a senior technical director with AT&T. She has experience working for SBC and Missouri Higher Education Learning Authority.
+Leona Lucas, Board Chair and Treasurer – Leona Lucas is a retired Senior Technical Director from AT&T. She has experience working for AT&T, Southwestern Bell and the Missouri Higher Education Learning Authority.
 She volunteers with Big Brother Big Sister, Girls Incorporated and St. Louis Crisis Nursery.
 She is a member of Telephone Communication Pioneers and the AT&T Community Network Mentoring and AT&T Aspire Mentoring programs.
-She has a degree in business administration and a master’s degree in human resource management from Lindenwood University.
+She has a degree in business administration and a master’s degree in Human Resource Management from Lindenwood University.
+She is the owner of Lucas Consulting LLC specializing in leadership development, supervisory training/coaching, Human Resource training, mediation specialist, SWAT analysis, Customer Service analysis and training.
 Ms. Lucas joined the Board in June 2014.